"I Will Find You," by Lt. Joe Kenda, Book Review

 Lt.
 Kenda speaks about the trio of motives for murder being money, sex, and revenge or sometimes a combination of these.
 He quotes a Bible verse that many people seem to get wrong despite their frequent use of the phrase.
 He knows that it isn't money that's the root of all evil, but the love of money which factors into the downfall of relationships between family members, romantic involvements or random acts of violence between strangers.

 He also knows that, "Crazy comes in so many option packages."
 And crazy is clearly a motive in some of the cases he has solved.

 He talks about guns in a frank and open manner, about their history, their evolution and their necessity in crime prevention.
 Kenda says, “Law enforcement leaders learned their lesson after the 1965 Watts riots, when police officers quickly discovered that the people shooting at them had more firepower than the police."
 When someone is shooting an automatic rifle in your direction, you can’t easily respond wielding only a baton without serious consequences.

 We became a country by armed revolution.
 Guns are a part of American culture."— Lt.
 Kenda

 In one of the cases that took place during his time as a uniformed officer, he describes the scene of a street brawl involving multiple participants in which he was personally the target of a perpetrator with a gun hiding behind the body of a female he was using as a shield.
 Without waiting for backup, Kenda, who was a Sergeant at the time, charged into the mob trying to break up the disturbance.

 Profile of a Murderer

-Detective Joe says, "The vast majority of murderers are male, except when they aren't."
-He firmly believes that most killers feel justified in murdering their victim.
+"The vast majority of murderers are male, except when they aren't," he says stating that he believes that most killers feel justified in murdering their victim.
 He speaks about the most vulnerable of victims - prostitutes - that "jump into cars with strangers like it's their job."